Viktor286/js-types-kit/readme.md

   // We can iterate test assertions based on values from 'type.list.strings' array which returns
   // ["0", "-0", "1", "0", "1.242", "-1.422", "$#@*&(", "null", "undefined", "false"]
-  test.each(type.list.strings)("Try true: %s", x => expect(type.isString(x)).toBeTrue());
+  // All of the have to be true. test.each(type.list.strings)("Try true: %s", x => expect(type.isString(x)).toBeTrue());
-  // As a step further, it's easy to combine 'strings' with 'objects' if needed with concat.
+  // As a step further, it's easy to combine 'numbers' with 'objects' collection with concat, if needed.

   // 'type.list.allTypesExcept' returns all collections in a kit as one array except specified collections. test.each(type.list.allTypesExcept("strings"))("Try false: %s", x => expect(type.isString(x)).toBeFalse());
+  // All of these definitely should be false.
 });
 ```